Clan Rising

 Field Marshal Sir Colin Campbell, 1st Baron Clyde, GCB, KCSI

-The Glasgow carpenter's son who entered the army at fifteen as an ensign under the patronage of his maternal uncle, commanded the 93rd Highlanders as the Thin Red Line at Balaclava on 25 October 1854, took the relief of Lucknow on 17 November 1857, and finished his career as Commander-in-Chief of the army in India and a baron of the United Kingdom.
+The Glasgow carpenter's son who entered the army at fifteen, commanded the 93rd Highlanders as the Thin Red Line at Balaclava in 1854, relieved Lucknow in 1857, and finished his career as Commander-in-Chief in India and a baron of the United Kingdom.

-Colin Campbell was born at the lodging-rooms at Glasgow on 20 October 1792, son of John Macliver, a Glasgow carpenter of Inverary descent, and Agnes Campbell of the cadet line of the Campbells of Islay.
-He was raised at his uncle's house at the small farm at Kirkmichael, Glasgow, after his father's small carpentry business failed and his mother died when he was nine.
-The maternal uncle, Colonel John Campbell of the East India Company army, took the boy in, paid for his schooling at the Glasgow Royal High School, and bought him an ensigncy in the 9th (East Norfolk) Regiment of Foot at fifteen on 26 May 1808.
-The young ensign was registered on the regimental rolls under the surname Campbell, not Macliver, on the standard pragmatic basis that a Campbell would advance in the British army of the period faster than a Macliver.
-He used the Campbell name for the next fifty-five years of his service career.
+Colin Campbell was born at Glasgow on 20 October 1792, son of a Glasgow carpenter of Inverary descent and Agnes Campbell of the Campbells of Islay.
+His maternal uncle, a Company army colonel, took the boy in, paid for his Glasgow High School schooling, and bought him an ensigncy in the 9th Foot at fifteen in 1808.
+He was registered under the Campbell name, and used it for the next fifty-five years of service.

 Achievements